 – Midsummer Murders

-But her most notable role came as she played the character Cass a deaf crew leader in Doctor Who.
+But her most notable role came as she played Cass, a deaf crew leader in Doctor Who.
 She has broken down all the barriers that may be perceived in allowing deaf people to enter the world of acting.

 She is a role model for any aspiring actor and is constantly working towards improving the lives of young deaf people!
 To find out more about her, read our blog on 5 inspirational deaf actors by clicking here

 Then Alison Bryan is the person for you.
-Amounting over 4,700 followers,residing from Wales, Alison is certainly someone to follow a true thought leader for the Deaf community.
+Amounting over 4,700 followers, residing in Wales, Alison is certainly someone to follow, a true thought leader for the Deaf community.
 Giving out advice, news about events and challenging organisations to offer better accessibility, Alison is one to watch!